 Michael Straub at Fujitsu has also observed this new situation in his own daily practice: “The processes at customers are very different from the past patterns.
-Today, we are much more open in terms of the result.
+Today, we are much more open in terms of the result, which pushes for agility.
 We do not define digitization as a finished and closed product that we roll out as a template at the customer.”

 A ready-made automation plan is not realistic: “Of course there are standard models and verified methods for digital enabling that we bring to the company,” explains Straub.
 “But it is very different from before, when the approach consisted of 80 percent pre-defined methods and 20 percent adjustments.

 You can argue about the exact percentages, but what matters is that the process has turned towards a discussion that is more open in terms of the result.”
 Of course Fujitsu comes with a pre-defined, structured concept.